HelShurova/Fuzzy-C-Means/README.md

 ﻿# Fuzzy-C-Means

 Usage: main [OPTION...]
-  -d DELIMITER           --delimiter=DELIMITER            delimiter of attributes of objects in csv file -h                     --ignoreFirstLine                ignore first line - as it can be a header -f                     --ignoreFirstColumn              ignore first column - lines can be numbered -l                     --ignoreLastColumn               ignore last column - it can be class marker
+  -d DELIMITER           --delimiter=DELIMITER            delimiter of attributes of objects in csv file\n -h                     --ignoreFirstLine                ignore first line - as it can be a header -f                     --ignoreFirstColumn              ignore first column - lines can be numbered -l                     --ignoreLastColumn               ignore last column - it can be class marker